MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/trial-signup.md

 1. Follow the onscreen guidance to enter the work or school email address, backed by Azure Active Directory, to sign up for a trial license.

-1. On subsequent screens, please answer a few (three) questions that won't take more than two minutes to answer, so we can provide you with the best experience of creating sites.
+1. On subsequent screens, answer a few (three) questions that won't take more than two minutes to answer, so we can provide you with the best experience of creating sites.

 1. Choose a template that best aligns to what you want to use your site for.
 If none of the business need templates match what you're looking for, choose the **Default design template** for cross-industry solutions.